 Terms of Extended Lease

 The extended lease must be for no less than 3 years, and must contain the same terms and conditions as the lease in effect before the extended lease except that the rental fee for the unit on extended lease may be increased annually.
 Any annual increase in rent cannot exceed the annual rent for the preceding year times the percentage increase for the rent component of the U.S. Consumer Price Index for Urban Wage Earners and Clerical Workers, for the most recent 12-month period.
-Read the Law: MD Code, Real Prop. § 11-137
+Read the Law: Maryland Code, Real Property, Section 11-137

 Opportunity to Buy

 A designated household that exercises its extended lease rights may not be denied an opportunity to buy a unit at a later date, if one is available.